wp-plugins/affilinker/readme.txt

 * Bug fix for WordPress 3.6 compatibility
 * Optimized the code for faster execution
 * Improvements to take correct default values
+= 1.3.0 =
+* Added new option to disable jQuery Script (helps to resolve any jQuery conflicts) esp. with other WordPress plugins that uses jQuery.
 == Other Notes ==
 NA
  == Upgrade Notice ==